About the Beacon Conference

 • Readers rank the submissions, and the authors of the top three papers in each category are invited to make twenty-minute presentations at the conference.
 Students work with their mentors to practice their delivery and design ways to enhance their talks by using such aids as PowerPoint, video clips, handouts, etc.

-• On the first Friday in June, the conference is held by the host institution.
+• During the first week in June, the conference is held by the host institution.

-• Beacon 2024 will be held in-person at Dutchess Community College:
+• Beacon 2025 will be held in-person at Bergen Community College

 • There are typically three ninety-minute sessions during the day, each with several concurrent category panels.